shenmishajing/lightning_template/docs/configs/config_file_structure.md

-# Recommend Config File Sturcture
+# Recommend Config File Structure

 Config files are suggested to be put under `configs` folder with the following structure.